Puerto Limón, Costa Rica, awaits you with its rich history and relaxed culture. Are you ready to explore all the best things to do in Puerto Limón?

 You can check out Interbus for shuttle options when going to Puerto Limón.

-For a collective shuttle, the rates are $49 for an adult passenger and $35 for a child.
+The rates are $49 for an adult passenger and $35 for a child for a collective shuttle.
 Interbus has two trip schedules daily – one in the morning and another in the afternoon.

 For a private shuttle, the cost for one vehicle is $270.
 This can sit up to six passengers.
 You get to choose your departure time for this option.